sonyaouthred/Divvy/README.md

 2. To run via VSC, navigate to the tests inside of the test folder, click the run buttons along the left hand side to run either specific tests or a group of tests

+3. In order to run the server tests, move the server_test.dart file into the /test folder and follow the above instructions.
+This will only pass when you also have the backend server running on your local device.

+4. If you wish to add new tests, simply create a dart file in the test/ folder.
+Be aware that all tests in that directory will automatically be run by the CI.
+Follow the standard flutter testing syntax, as modeled by the other test files.

+## Release Builds

+In order to create a release build, you must attach a tag to your github commit/merge that starts with **v**.
+In order to ensure correct numbering, make the tag the next version number.
+As a sanity check, please make sure to build the app one last time before you push!
+Often we fix minor things just before a release that accidentally breaks something.
+Building the app & running on a simulator should be the absolute last thing you do before pushing.

 ## Code Structure

 The bulk of the source code resides in lib folder while the rest are the tests which are contained in the test directory.

+- **android/ios/mac/web/windows**: These folders contain the requisite assets involved with running the app on either android, ios, mac, or web.
+- **assets**: This stores any images locally used for the app.
+For now, it just stores a dummy user profile image.
 - **firebase**: Contains code need for firebase authentication
 - **models**: Contains code for creating object sturctures used around app such as chore (which describes a chore), member (which describes a user), and subgroup (which discribes a group of users assigned to certain chores) along with divvy_theme.dart which is the theme file used to style the app.
 - **provider**: Contains the provider used across the app to keep the screens in sync and allows for modification to data and communication with backend
 - **screens**: Contains the code to create each of the screen with each file linked to a specific screen.
 - **util**: Contains addition functionality for app like date_funcs.dart which handled date formating and generating automatic assignment of chores and dialogs.dart which creates create skeletons of dialogs used around the app for user interaction.
+Also contains the code for accessing the server and posting/fetching requests
 - **widgets**: Contains custom widget pages that are used to create certain aspects of the app that share styling and structure.
 - **divvy_navigation.dart**: Handles bottom navigation bar that connects main pages.
 - **firebase_options.dart**: Contains the necessary information for connecting to firebase.
 - **main.dart**: Creates the main function and runs the app.
 - **test (outside of lib)**: Contains all test files and is run with CI through GitHub actions.
+- **server_test (outside of lib)**: Contains a file with tests for the server connection.
+This is not part of the CI pipeline because the CI does not run the server locally.
+Until the server operates as a separate entity, this will not be part of CI.
 - **.github\workflows\flutter-ci.yaml**: Configures GitHub actions to both run tests and build app in both IOS and Andorid when pulling from main.

-## Use Case

-The use case that is currently operational is that a user can:

-- Sign in to their account (backed up with Firebase Auth)
-- If they are a member of a house, be redirected to the house's information
-- View all the information associated with a house (pulled from the server/FirebaseFirestore), including all chores, chore instances, members, subgroups, and more.

-In order to experience this flow, sign in with the following credentials:

-Email: demo@uw.edu
-Password: divvydemo

-The entire UI is completed and set up with a Provider to update across the screens.
-The database is set up, but not all ports are established.
-Thus while it is not currently possible to create new entries/modify entries in the database, all it will take is writing a few more functions on the backend.

-Because the provider is set up, most modifications/additions actually do show up in the frontend, but do not persist across sessions/refreshes.
-Thus you can still get a feel for how the app will operate (it's a beta version!).